neicnordic/puhuri-web/docs/puhuri_portal/user_guide_shared/project_modification_shared.md

 !!! note
     Only (national) resource allocation representative can send allocation update requests.
-    Only (national) resource allocation representative can approve these requests.

 1. Login to Puhuri Portal using MyAccessID.
    ![Login](../../assets/Login.PNG){ width="400" }